-Parks and Recreation is now streaming exclusively on Peacock Premium, which is included on X1 and Xfinity Flex!
+Parks and Recreation, one of NBC's most famous sitcom TV shows, is now streaming exclusively on Peacock Premium.
+From JJ's diner to the Pawnee Goddesses, this show has a lot of laughs to offer everyone.
+Looking for a great episode?
 Since every episode can now be streamed on Peacock, let’s break down our favorite (and some of the funniest) Parks and Rec episodes.

 “Ron and Tammy” (Parks and Recreation Season 2, Episode 8)

 Leslie has been trying to turn the abandoned Lot 48 into a park for some time now.
 However, she learns that the library department, run by Ron’s evil ex-wife Tammy, wants to take the lot over.
 In this episode, Ron and Tammy rekindle their turbulent relationship, much to Leslie’s dismay.